nikossrp/Steal_Cats_ASP.NET_8/README.md

 ## Prerequisites
 Ensure Docker is installed and running on your PC before proceeding.

+You need to have installed dotnet-ef, dotnet CLI (version 8)

 ## Run the API
 1. Install and run DB